-Paulette Aniskoff is a partner at Bully Pulpit Interactive where she leads stakeholder engagement, coalition management, and grassroots campaigns.
+Paulette Aniskoff is a partner at Bully Pulpit Interactive (BPI), where she leads stakeholder engagement, coalition management, and grassroots campaigns.

 Prior to her time running the Office of Public Engagement, she served as Director of Individual and Community Preparedness at the Federal Emergency Management Agency.
 In that role she partnered with nonprofits, community organizations, and government officials to promote effective disaster planning at the local level.
 Before FEMA, Paulette served in the White House Office of Presidential Personnel, where she worked to place political appointees in leadership positions throughout the executive branch.